ewclide/dewjs/docs/functions.md

 ### limitCalls
 (***function*** : *Function*, ***count*** : *Number*) => *Function*

-Returns wrapper function, wich can be called a certain number of times.
+Returns wrapper of a function, wich can be called a certain number of times.

 - **function* - a function.
 - *count* [1] - permissible number of calling.